Monthly Tech-Tip from Tony Hansen SignUp

 Beer Bottle Master Mold via 3D Printing

-April 2024: Version 3 of this method is underway and promises to be much simpler and better than 1 or 2.
-And no rubber is needed!
+April 2024: Version 3 of this method is underway and promises to be simpler and better than #1 or #2.
+And no very expensive urethane or silicone rubber is needed!
 Stay tuned.

 Ceramic beer bottles were made historically.
 They are a very difficult shape for jiggering, needing to be done in two parts and joined.
 Thus, many companies even had teams of potters making them by hand.
 Slip casting using traditional mold-making techniques was never practical compared to the metal molds used in glass forming.
 That being said, ceramic bottles have some important advantages over glass - these include decoration and customization options, practicality for potters to make, flexibility to retool size and shapes, flexibility in glazes and colors and options for stamping and embossing.
 Ceramic glazes, especially stoneware glazes, also have the potential to be more durable.
 So it is easy to see why we are excited at how easy it now is for potters to take advantage of the ceramic process in ways industry cannot.

 Version 3 coming: While a case block mold is ideal for a factory situation I am targeting this at potters.
 I found that the rubber picked up every imperfection of the 3D printed block mold and transferred them to the working molds.
 More fixup was thus required.
 And the rubber required reinforcing to produce right angles and perpendiculars.
-A plaster case mold seems to be better.
+A plaster case mold seems to be best for moderate mold production.

-This project has long are arduous.
+This project uis long and arduous.
 I had to make just about every mistake to learn better and better ways of doing things.
-In the end the best way turned out to be the cheapest one: Using the equipment that I have.
-My ability to do whatever was needed in 3D design was the single most important key to success.
+The best ways are turning out to be the cheapest - using the equipment that I have.
+My ability to do whatever is needed in 3D design is the single most important key to continued evolution of the process.
+I am cutting printing times dramatically by smarter use of the slicer and printing things in pieces and gluing them together.

 Related Information